promregator/promregator/README.md

 * [Additional metrics are provided](docs/enrichment.md) supporting you to **monitor Promregator** and the **communication to the Cloud Foundry applications**.
 * *(>= 0.4.0)* **[Cache Invalidation](docs/invalidate-cache.md)** is possible via an (optionally auth-protected) HTTP REST endpoint.
 * Promregator's endpoints (e.g. `/metrics`, `/promregatorMetrics`, `/discovery`) support **GZIP compression**, if the clients indicates to accept it.
+* Filtering by annotations and using annotations to specify the metrics path.

 ## Architecture